 Year 2 of the project was delayed due to COVID-19 public health restrictions, but focused on 2 additional priority watersheds: The Upper Fraser-Nechako and the Upper South Saskatchewan.
 We also supported Year 1 participants with collecting and shipping their Year 2 samples.

 This project uses an updated version of the Canadian Aquatic Biomonitoring Network (CABIN) protocol, developed by ECCC, to collect the benthics, which are the small animals on the bottom of streams.
-Benthic invertebrates are strong indicators of water quality since the small organisms included in that group are highly sensitive to pollutants and other changes that impact aquatic ecosystem health.
+Benthic invertebrates are strong indicators of water quality since some are highly sensitive to pollutants and other changes that impact aquatic ecosystem health.

 Living Lakes Canada trains and certifies interested organizations using the adapted CABIN protocol and assists interested organizations in their first year of sampling, offering knowledge in site selection and monitoring.
 The organizations then commit to maintaining the project in later years, uploading results to the CABIN database and sharing data in open platforms.

 Participants learn and build skills for stream health assessments, open sourced data inputs and access while using new, more cost-effective technology.

 See the video below for a discussion about the 2020 Watershed Reports and the role of STREAM hosted by WWF-Canada's Freshwater Specialist Catherine Paquette and Living Lakes Canada Program Manager Raegan Mallinson, that aired on November 9, 2020,

 The following film about the STREAM project was released on March 22, 2020 for World Water Day: